Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Appalachian State Stats and Trends

+- Appalachian State has eight wins against the spread in 12 games this season.

-- The Mountaineers have an against the spread record of 6-4 in their 10 games as a favorite of 3 points or more so far this season.
+- The Mountaineers have been favored by 3 points or more 10 times this season and are 6-4 ATS in those contests.

-- Appalachian State's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Appalachian State's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

 - Appalachian State is 8-3 against the spread and 10-1 overall in games when it puts up more than 18.5 points.

-- Appalachian State is 6-2 against the spread and 8-0 overall when the team picks up more than 349.7 yards.
+- In games that Appalachian State piles up more than 349.7 yards, the team is 6-2 against the spread and 8-0 overall.

-- The Mountaineers have turned the ball over 20 times this season, one more turnover than the Ragin' Cajuns have forced (19).
+- This year, the Mountaineers have turned the ball over 20 times, one more than the Ragin' Cajuns' takeaways (19).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.